10 Examples of Top Brands Leveraging User Generated Content

 4. Hot for Food

-When vegan food blogger Lauren Toyota released her debut cookbook, Vegan Comfort Classics, she encouraged Hot for Food Instagram followers to try her recipes and tag them #HotForFoodCookbook.
-Two years after the cookbook’s launch, the hashtag has nearly 4.5Kposts and continues generates UGC that Toyota uses to market the book regularly.
+When vegan food blogger Lauren Toyota of Hot for Food released her debut cookbook, Vegan Comfort Classics, she encouraged her Instagram followers to try her recipes and tag them with #HotForFoodCookbook.
+Two years after the cookbook’s launch, the hashtag has nearly 4.9k posts and continues to generate UGC that Toyota uses to market the book regularly.

 Nutrition company Olly makes everything from multivitamins and wellness boosts to protein powders and bars — but all of its products have one thing in common: fun.
 To showcase this aspect, the brand invited customers to share Instagram images with the tag #happyinsideout.
 For a bit more creative control in their UGC, Olly leverages the Cohley platform to generate tons of UGC content including photos, videos, and boomerangs while still incorporating the aesthetic they’re looking for.
 Olly then repurposes the imagery in their marketing channels, mixing in UGC with in-house content.
 This is especially evident especially in their social ads and feeds.

-Shoot My Travel schedules themed photoshoots for customers traveling to locations around the world.
-Rather than add even more images to its photo-heavy mix, Shoot My Travel focuses its UGC efforts on gathering compelling testimonials.
+Angle (FKA as Shoot My Travel) schedules themed photoshoots for customers traveling to locations around the world.
+Rather than add even more images to its photo-heavy mix, Angle focuses its UGC efforts on gathering compelling testimonials that are published on their social media accounts.
 In its emails, the brand features detailed customer reviews alongside a photo from the shoot to add an extra personal touch that potential customers can connect with easily.

 8. Warby Parker

-Glasses maker Warby Parker has never let its lack of physical shops stop the company from reaching customers across the nation.
+Glasses maker Warby Parker has never let its initial lack of physical shops stop the company from reaching customers across the nation.
 Since its launch in 2010, the brand has been famous for shipping customers frames to try on at home before purchase, a service the company continues to promote via an ongoing UGC campaign.
 The brand has launched series of high successful social ads using different formats of UGC content including video testimonials, camera phone photos, and stop motion GIFs.
-This has allowed Warby Parker to highlight both its stylish frames and its convenient home try-on option in a genuine way.
+They also encourage their followers to tag posts with #WearingWarby, making UGC a multi-purpose tool for their digital marketing.
+These UGC campaigns have allowed Warby Parker to highlight both its stylish frames and its convenient home try-on option in a genuine way.